CampaignChain/campaignchain-docs/developer/cookbook/connect_a_new_online_channel.rst

 * A route for the submit action of the pop-up/lightbox view in the campaign timeline ('edit_api')

-These routes are automatically generated for you in the Activity bundle's *campaignchain.yml* file, as shown below:
+These routes are automatically generated for you in the Activity module's *campaignchain.yml* file, as shown below:

 .. code-block:: yaml